Information About New York’s Asian Rhinoplasty Specialist, Dr. Andrew Jacono.

 The Ideal Asian Rhinoplasty Candidate

-The ideal candidate would be a healthy Asian man or Asian woman who is looking to correct some of the above-mentioned issues that the Asian nose may present.
-It is preferred that they are a non-smoker which will help with the overall healing process and they should be at least 15 years of age or older.
+The ideal candidate is a healthy Asian man or Asian woman looking to correct certain aspects of their nose.
+It is preferred that patients be non-smokers and at least 15 years of age.

-If you would like to see if you are a good candidate for an Asian rhinoplasty with Dr. Jacono, contact his New York City office or his Long Island, NY office today to schedule your consultation today.
+If you believe you are a candidate for rhinoplasty with Dr. Jacono, contact his New York City or Long Island, NY offices.
+Our patient care coordinators will be happy to schedule your consultation.

 The Best Asian Rhinoplasty Surgeon: Dr. Andrew Jacono

 Asian rhinoplasty surgery is a highly specialized facial cosmetic procedure.
 Patients of Asian descent require a physician who truly understands their ethnic characteristics.

 Dr. Jacono is a double board-certified facial plastic surgeon who is widely considered to be one of the best rhinoplasty surgeons in the world.
 He trains other surgeons on his advanced techniques.
 His expertise allows him to create the best results without compromising ethnicity.

 Asian Rhinoplasty Before and After Photos